 I had no intention of doing a real estate project, as I said, but what to do with this much land I thought.
 So I realized that if I loved this location and it's proximity to everything one needs, then others would feel the same, so I decided I would separate the property into lots and give others the opportunity for their piece of this wonderful property.

-Then I got permits and installed four new wells, put in the roads and underground water system, and had the overhead electrical system installed, and in 2006 was granted the water concessions we had to have.
-So everything at Colinas is legal and properly permitted.
+Then I got permits and installed four new wells, put in the roads and underground water system, and had the overhead electrical system installed.
+In 2006 the water concessions were granted, this has since been converted and is legal through ASADA.

 I wanted to have a beautiful project that enabled people to live as inexpensively as possible in paradise, and already planted many fruit trees and bananas, and avocado's among other things.
 Everyone can have their own fruit trees, veggie gardens, and if they are so inclined, and have the room for keeping a horse or two, and have their own little hobby farms, or just a beautiful retirement or vacation residence.